KurzonDax/nZEDbetter/README.md

 - Includes ability now to set a separate retention time for hashed releases
 * Improved the NZB import process to ensure that once an NZB is imported from a directory, it won't be imported again if you need to stop and restart the import process.
 * Ability to limit the number of inital posts retrieved for a group when using the date option for new groups.
-- This is handy for extremely prolific groups like alt.binaries.boneless
+    This is handy for extremely prolific groups like alt.binaries.boneless
 * Option to automatically initiate a new group by the "posts" value, IF there aren't any posts within the number of days specified for new groups.
-- Good for groups that you want to index, but don't update that often.
+    Good for groups that you want to index, but don't see updates that often.
 * Numerous other bug fixes and improvements

 ### Info